Amina-H1/Project-2/README.md

 In this step, the downloaded `CSV files` using the extract procedure are loaded into the data frames.
 The dataframes defined are `phe_deaths_data_df` & `phe_vaccines_data_df`.
 Removed some of the unncecessary columns from `phe_vaccines_data_df`and renamed it to `phe_vaccines_data_df_updated`.
 Renamed the index column in both of the data frames to `id` to match the tables creatd in the `postgreSQL`.
 After that the loading process starts to load data into the `postgreSQL`.

 #### **3. Load**
-In this step of the ETL process, the incoming data will be loaded into the target database using MySQL.
+In this step of the ETL process, the incoming data will be loaded into the target database using PostgreSQL.
 First using `postgreSQL` we created a data warehouse using the `queries.sql`; which created a warehouse containing the following tables `borough_deaths` and `borough_vaccines`.
 Once the warehouse was established, the tables can begin to be populated with the data we need using `SQLAlchemy`.
 This was done by importing `sqlalchemy` and utilising it to push the data to the database using an engine connection and `.to_sql` function.
 Then finally to check the loading has been complete, queries were run to conduct a small analysis using our data within the warehouse.

 The findings showed that: